PoshSylvester/colablink/README.md

 colablink status

 # Reconnect if Colab session expired
-# 1. Rerun the Colab setup cell
+# 1. Rerun the Colab setup cell (this recreates connection directories)
-# 2. Copy the new connection command
+# 2. Copy the new connection JSON
 # 3. Run: colablink init '{new_connection_info}'
 ```